 4.3 Read the following scenario and answer the following question.

-Alexander is a 21 year old male and currently a university student.
+Alexander is a 21-year-old male and currently a university student.
 Last Sunday, he woke up in a hospital and was told by the nurse that he was sent into the emergency department after experiencing a “blackout” in the alley of a pub.
 Alexander has no memory of it and could only vaguely remember smoking cannabis at one of his friend’s house before heading to a pub for drinks.

 Alexander has been consuming alcohol regularly – binge drinking with his friends almost every weekend.
 He also uses cannabis almost every week when he hangs out with his friends.
 He recently tried heroin for the first time, but did not enjoy it.
 Alexander is worried as he did not recall his “blackout episode” but he is unsure how he could proceed to modify his AOD use.
 He then went to the doctor to seek assistance.
 Alexander’s doctor suggested that he receive treatment for his alcohol and cannabis dependency.